Union city Oral surgery & Elizabeth Oral Surgery Group are now Legacy Oral Surgery and Implants

 Understanding Periodontal Splinting

-Periodontal splinting involves connecting loose or weakened teeth together using specialized materials that distribute chewing forces across multiple teeth rather than concentrating stress on individual unstable teeth.
+Periodontal splinting involves connecting loose or weakened teeth together using specialized materials distributing chewing forces across multiple teeth rather than concentrating stress on individual unstable teeth.
 This technique essentially creates a stronger unit from several weaker teeth, providing the stability needed for comfortable function while supporting tissues to heal or regenerate.

 The splinting process uses various materials and techniques depending on your specific situation and the number of teeth requiring stabilization.
-Temporary splints made from composite resin and fiber materials can provide short-term stability during acute healing phases, while more permanent solutions may involve custom-made splints or connecting crowns that provide long-term support.
+Temporary splints made from composite resin and fiber materials can provide short-term stability during acute healing phases, while more permanent solutions may involve custom-made splints or connecting crowns providing long-term support.

 Modern splinting materials are designed to be virtually invisible while providing exceptional strength and durability.
 The goal is to maintain your teeth’s natural appearance while providing the mechanical support needed to prevent further loosening or loss during treatment of underlying periodontal conditions.